kaazing/java.client/README.md

 # Learning How to Use the Gateway

 To learn how to administer the Gateway, its configuration files, and security, see the documentation on [developer.kaazing.com](http://developer.kaazing.com/documentation/5.0/index.html).
-To contribute to the documentation source, see the [doc directory](/doc).

 # Learning How to Develop Client Applications